Invoicing Clients

 The Problem

-If you don't account for the 2% fee in your pricing, you're working for less than you thought.
+If you don't account for the 1% fee in your pricing, you're earning less than you thought.
+(The other 1% — the client side — is paid by the client and never comes out of your invoice.)

 The Fix